Avocado: Fruit

-The avocado fruit is a climacteric, single-seeded berry, due to the imperceptible endocarp covering the seed, rather than a drupe.
+The avocado fruit is climacteric, and is defined botanically as a single-seeded berry with an imperceptible endocarp covering the seed; it is not a drupe.
 The pear-shaped fruit is usually 7–20 cm long, weighs between 100 and 1000 g, and has a large central seed, 5–6.4 cm long.
 Early wild avocados prior to domestication had much smaller seeds around 2.1-2.2 cm in diameter, likely corresponding to smaller fruit size.

-The species produces various cultivars with larger, fleshier fruits with a thinner exocarp because of selective breeding by humans.
+Various cultivars with larger, fleshier fruits and a thinner exocarp have been developed by selective breeding.

 Taxonomy and evolution

 The species was scientifically named by the British botanist Philip Miller in 1768.
 The genus Persea to which the avocado belongs is considered to have a North American origin, with Persea suggested to have diversified in Central America during the Pleistocene epoch.
 The modern avocado is thought to have speciated from other Persea during the Pleistocene, estimated at around either 1.3 million or 430,000 years ago.
 A number of authors, including Connie Barlow in her 2001 book The Ghosts of Evolution, have speculated that the avocado is an "evolutionary anachronism" with megafaunal dispersal syndrome (a concept originally proposed in the 1980s by Paul S. Martin and Daniel H. Janzen), arguing that the avocado likely coevolved dispersal of its large seed by now-extinct megafauna.
 Barlow proposed that the dispersers included the gomphothere (elephant relative) Cuvieronius, as well as ground sloths, toxodontids, and glyptodonts.
-The concept of evolutionary anachronisms/megafaunal dispersal syndrome has been criticised by some authors, who note that many large fruit are readily dispersed by non-megafaunal animals, with it being noted that living agoutis disperse avocado seeds, with spectacled bears also having been observed eating domestic avocados.
+The concept of evolutionary anachronisms/megafaunal dispersal syndrome has been criticised by some authors, who note that many large fruit are readily dispersed by non-megafaunal animals, with agoutis and spectacled bears having been observed eating avocados.